l7mp/stunner/README.md

 The main goal of STUNner is to allow *anyone* to deploy their own WebRTC infrastructure into Kubernetes, without relying on any external service other than the cloud-provider's standard hosted Kubernetes offering.
-STUNner is a gateway for ingesting WebRTC media traffic into a Kubernetes cluster.
-This is achieved by STUNner exposing a pubic-facing STUN/TURN server that WebRTC clients can use to open a transport relay connection to a media server running *inside* the Kubernetes cluster.
+This is achieved by STUNner acting as a gateway for ingesting WebRTC media traffic into a Kubernetes cluster, exposing a public-facing STUN/TURN server that WebRTC clients can use to open a transport relay connection to a media server running *inside* the Kubernetes cluster.
 This makes it possible to deploy WebRTC application servers and media servers into ordinary Kubernetes pods, taking advantage of Kubernetes's excellent tooling to manage, scale,